 A large stage is set up in Trafalgar Square with performances by well-known Irish bands, up and coming musicians and special guests.
 There’s plenty of street food and pop up bars around the area too, so there’ll always be somewhere to find some yummy grub or a green Guinness!

-Find out more about the festival here
+Find out more about St Patrick’s Day festival

 Did you know?
 Legend has it that whilst St Patrick worked to convert the Irish into Christians, he used the three leaves of a shamrock to explain the holy trinity.
-St. Patrick’s Day revelers today wear a shamrock as a nod to this Irish legend.
+St. Patrick’s Day revellers today wear a shamrock as a nod to this Irish legend.

 We don’t like to stereotype but we think it’s probably fair to say that the Irish enjoy a tipple every now and then.
 Guinness is probably the most famous of all Irish drinks.
 Originating at the Arthur Guinness Brewery in Dublin in 1759, it is now brewed in 50 countries around the world and available to drink in over 120.
 Of course, you’ll be able to find a great pint of Guinness in London.